Saniye Gülser Corat

+Prior to joining UNESCO, Gülser was the CEO of a global development consulting company (ECI Consulting, Inc.) based in Ottawa, Canada.
+In that capacity, she led development projects in over 60 countries.
+In parallel, she taught graduate seminars at Carleton University and the University of Ottawa.

 Biography

 Gülser Corat attended Robert College and Bogazici University in Istanbul, Turkey.
 She also completed a graduate degree in European studies at the College of Europe in Bruges, Belgium, and a graduate degree in international political economy at the Norman Patterson School of International Affairs at Carleton University in Ottawa, Canada.
 She has a post-graduate degree from Harvard University's John F. Kennedy School of Government, USA.

 In September 2004 she joined UNESCO as director for gender equality.
 During her tenure, she negotiated and secured a unanimous vote by 195 member states to designate gender equality a global priority for the organization in 2007.
+She launched special campaigns and programmes for girls’ education in STEM, digital skills, safety of women journalists, women in science and women in sport.

+She led the landmark 2019 study “I’d Blush if I Could: Closing Gender Divides in Digital Skills in Education”, which found widespread inadvertent gender bias in the most popular artificial intelligence tools for consumers and business.